 Bosch have kindly provided a very good battery range calculator for their ebike motors – this will give you an approximate range based on a number of metrics.

 Basically the higher the Wh rating, the greater the potential range – I have squeezed 120 miles and 11,000ft of elevation out of a 36v 13Ah (468Wh) battery in the past, but I only used ECO mode, and only used assistance on hills steeper than 4% gradient.

 Electric bikes are great!
 I love them, and in a way, I owe my life to the electric bike.
-Maybe that is why i’m so passionate about them.
+Maybe that is why I’m so passionate about them.

 In my forties, I was obese, my diet was poor, I did no exercise.
 As a result, I had a wake-up call.
 I started riding an ebike regularly in 2016.
 In 2017 I made the move to a regular unassisted road bike.
-Since then, I have covered 10’000 miles and lost nearly 5 stone in weight (about 31kg).
+Since then, I have covered over 10’000 miles and lost nearly 5 stone in weight (about 31kg).

 At the end of 2019, I went for my annual check up with my GP.
 At 50 years of age, I am the healthiest I have been since my teenage years.
 My first electric bike was the catalyst I needed to get myself back on track.

 E-bikes are the future – they are good for the environment, and they’re great for health and fitness.
 Every single person I know who owns an electric bike, loves every minute of riding.